 - Something good to scratch on.

-Due to the enclosed nature of the garden, your cat won’t be able to roam freely and explore as they may have been used to (particularly if they was previously a stray or came from a rural area).
+Due to the enclosed nature of the garden, your cat won’t be able to roam freely and explore as they may have been used to (particularly if they were previously a stray or came from a rural area).
 It’s therefore important to ensure your garden is sufficiently stimulating to prevent them from becoming bored or frustrated.
 The more enrichment (e.g. vegetation, hiding places) and structural complexity (e.g. bits of furniture such as ‘cat houses’, chairs, tables, ledges and ladders, all at different heights) you can add to the garden, the more appealing and positively stimulating this will be for your cat.

 A bare open garden with nothing to explore and nowhere to hide is likely to seem both daunting and unappealing to your cat.

 Providing positive stimulation indoors